Ranking The 10 Real Madrid Longest Serving Managers

 7. José Mourinho – 3 Years

 In 2010, Jose Mourinho arrived at the Santiago Bernabeu on the back of a treble-winning campaign with Serie A giants Inter Milan.
-He was at the helm of Real Madrid as manager for three years till 2013 overseeing 173 matches from the sidelines.
+He was at the helm of Real Madrid as manager for three years till 2013, overseeing 173 matches from the sidelines.
 Mourinho delivered huge success in lifting the Spanish title, Spanish Cup and Spanish Super Cup and steered them to the semi-final in the UEFA Champions League on three successive occasions.
-Under Jose’s supervision, Los Blancos netted a record-breaking 121 goals in the 2011/12 campaign which still holds the title of highest goal tally by any team in the Spanish top tier.
+Under Jose’s supervision, Los Blancos netted a record-breaking 121 goals in the 2011/12 campaign, which still holds the title of the highest goal tally by any team in the Spanish top tier.

 Matches | 178 |